-Objectives:

-To provide a survey of German literature during the 19th and early 20th centuries, and to situate this period within the overall context of the German literary tradition.
+Objectives: To provide a survey of German literature during the 20th and early 21st centuries.
+This survey will be captioned with the reading of a full-length contemporary novel.
+The literature of this period will be situated within the overall context of the German literary tradition.

-Procedure: Selections from assigned readings will provide points of departure for lectures and discussions of various aspects of this period.
+Procedure: Reading of course text(s) and additional distributed material will provide points of departure for lectures and discussions of various aspects of this period.
 Each student will focus on a particular theme which will culminate in a term paper.